veit/python-basics-tutorial/docs/types/strings.rst

    "A string in double quotes can contain 'single quotes'."
    'A string in single quotes can contain "double quotes"'
-   '''\tA string that starts with a tab and ends with a newline character.\n'''
+   """\tA string that starts with a tab and ends with a newline character.\n"""
-   """This is a string in triple double quotes, the only string that contains real line breaks.""""
+   """This is a string in triple double quotes, the only string that contains real line breaks."""

 Strings can be separated by single (``' '``), double (``" "``), triple single
 (``''' '''``) or triple double (``""" """``) quotes and can contain tab (``\t``)